 One of the most obvious and visible tree hazards is if there are broken or hanging limbs.
-Sometimes, though, it takes a professional tree inspector to see splits and cracks in limbs to know just how severe the damage is.
+Sometimes, it takes a professional tree inspector to see splits and cracks in limbs to know just how severe the damage is.

 Dead limbs are another thing to look out for in the trees in your yard.
-These can be sometimes hard to spot, especially in the winter, and pose a fall risk.
+These can sometimes be hard to spot, especially in the winter, and pose a fall risk.

 An obvious thing to look out for is trees that are leaning in a problematic way.
 A leaning tree isn’t necessarily unstable, but it is something to ask a professional about if you’re unsure.

 Root damage is another thing that can lead trees to become hazardous.
 If there has been recent construction on or near your property, it’s possible that your tree’s roots were damaged in the process.
 Wilting, thinning foliage, dead branches, undersized leaves, and limited growth are all signs that the roots of the trees might be damaged.

 Lastly, keep an eye out for trees that are exposed and weekend.
 If your lot has been cleared, leaving only a few trees standing, these trees are not used to being so exposed.
 Without the windbreak they previously had in the form of the other trees, these remaining trees are much more susceptible to wind damage.